top of page

 PhD Student

-I am currently a first year PhD Student in the Department of Kinesiology at McMaster University working in Dr. Aimee Nelson’s Neurophysiology and Imaging Lab.
+I am currently a second year PhD Student in the Department of Kinesiology at McMaster University working in Dr. Aimee Nelson’s Neurophysiology and Imaging Lab.
 The goal of my research is to explore the various factors that influence the neurophysiological mechanisms that underly neuroplasticity with the aim to support clinical populations that show deficits in synaptic plasticity.
 My work aims to determine whether exercise can improve cognition by enhancing synaptic plasticity in individuals with mild cognitive impairment and in aging individuals.
-This work explores the effects of exercise on rTMS protocols (iTBS and 5Hz rTMS), neurotrophins (BDNF &OCN) and cognition.
+This work explores the effects of exercise on rTMS protocols (iTBS and 5Hz rTMS), neurotrophins (BDNF &OCN), and cognition.
 In addition, I am interested in the effects of ketogenic supplementation on human neurophysiology.
-Currently, I work with neurophysiological techniques such as non-invasive brain stimulation (TMS & rTMS), electroencephalography, electromyography and peripheral nerve stimulation.
+Currently, I work with neurophysiological techniques such as non-invasive brain stimulation (TMS,rTMS & cTMS), electroencephalography, electromyography, and peripheral nerve stimulation.

 IMG_6898_Original_Original_edited.jpg